SamuelDAlencar/SamuelDAlencar/README.md

 # salut!

-Fullstack Software Developer at [Oppem](https://oppem.com.br/) since 2022, working on the implementation, maintenance, and decision-making for Opus, our contract management system.
+Fullstack Software Developer at [Oppem](https://oppem.com.br/) since 2022, working on the implementation, maintenance, and decision-making for Opus, our digital contract management system.

 Computer Science undergraduate (2/8).